onap/vnfrqts-requirements/docs/Chapter8.rst

 R-25878: The VNF **MUST** use certificates issued from publicly recognized Certificate Authorities (CA) for the authentication process where PKI-based authentication is used.

-R-70266: The VNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in Section 8.d “Data Model for Event Records” by returning the requested record, populated with the current field values.
+R-70266: The VNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in Section 8.d "Data Model for Event Records" by returning the requested record, populated with the current field values.
 (Currently the defined record types include the common header record, technology independent records such as Fault, Heartbeat, State Change, Syslog, and technology specific records such as Mobile Flow, Signaling and Voice Quality records.
 Additional record types will be added in the future as they are standardized and become available.)

 R-70496: The VNF **MUST** implement the protocol operation: **commit(confirmed, confirm-timeout)** - Commit candidate configuration datastore to the running configuration.